melmar12/insta_search/README.md

 social media search that can deliver search results based on a combination of location, username and 'hashtags'

-example query: 'houston #dogs' would return all the cute dog related posts in the local Houston TX area. this would yield better results than relying on '#houstondogs' being used on all #dog posts with location Houston, so many posts are overlooked this way!
+example query: 'houston #dogs' would return all the cute dog related posts in the local Houston TX area. this would yield better results than relying on the '#houstondogs' tag being used on all #dog posts with location Houston, so many posts are overlooked this way!
 This is a type of search that would deliver more results based on what a user is interested in finding.

 * uses 'MERN Stack'
 * Node JS backend (Mongo DB, Express Js)